-Uncoupling: The effective $P \gg /O_2$ ratio is diminished by uncoupling, which is a general term comprising diverse mechanisms (Fig. 3): (1) The proton leak across the mtIM from low pH in the positively charged compartment to high pH in the negatively charged compartment; (2) cycling of other cations, strongly stimulated by permeability transition; (3) proton slip in the proton pumps when protons are effectively not pumped; (4) loss of compartmental integrity; and (5) electron leak in the univalent reduction of oxygen (O_2 ; dioxygen) to superoxide anion radical (O_2 .
+- 1. Proton leak across the mtIM from the pos- to the neg-compartment (Fig. 2); - 2.
+Cycling of other cations, strongly stimulated by permeability transition; - 3.
+Proton slip in the proton pumps when protons are effectively not pumped (CI, CIII and CIV) or are not driving phosphorylation (F-ATPase); - 4.
+Loss of compartmental integrity when electron transfer is acoupled; - 5.
+Electron leak in the loosely coupled univalent reduction of oxygen (O2; dioxygen) to superoxide anion radical (O2-).

 Fig 3.
 Mechanisms of respiratory uncoupling.
-An intact mitochondrial inner membrane, mtIM, is the requirement of vectorial, compartmental coupling.
-Acoupled respiration is the consequence of structural disruption with catalytic activity of non-compartmental mitochondrial fragments.
+An intact mitochondrial inner membrane, mtIM, is required for vectorial, compartmental coupling.
+'Acoupled' respiration is the consequence of structural disruption with catalytic activity of non-compartmental mitochondrial fragments.
 Inducibly uncoupled (activation of UCP1) and experimentally noncoupled respiration (titration of protonophores) stimulate respiration to maximum oxygen flux of ET-capacity.
 Uncoupled, decoupled, and loosely coupled respiration are components of intrinsic LEAK respiration.
 Pathological dysfunction may affect all types of uncoupling, including permeability transition, causing intrinsically dyscoupled respiration.
 Similarly, toxicological and environmental stress factors can cause extrinsically dyscoupled respiration.

-LEAK-state (Fig. 4): The LEAK-state is defined as a state mitochondrial of respiration when O_2 flux mainly compensates for ion leaks in the absence of ATP synthesis, at kinetically-saturating concentrations of O_2 and respiratory fuel substrates.
-LEAK-respiration is measured to obtain an estimate of intrinsic uncoupling without addition of any experimental uncoupler: (1) in the absence of adenylates; (2) after depletion of ADP maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylation-pathway by inhibitors of ATP synthase, such as oligomycin, or adenine nucleotide translocase, such as carboxyatractyloside.
-It is important to consider adjustment of the nominal concentration of these inhibitors to the density of biological sample applied, to minimize or avoid inhibitory side-effects exerted on ET-capacity or even some uncoupling.
+LEAK-state (Fig. 4): The LEAK-state is defined as a state mitochondrial of respiration when O_2 flux mainly compensates for ion leaks in the absence of ATP synthesis, at kinetically-saturating concentrations of O_2 respiratory fuel substrates.
+LEAK-respiration is measured to obtain an estimate of intrinsic uncoupling without addition of an experimental uncoupler: (1) in the absence of adenylates; (2) after depletion of ADP at a maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylationpathway by inhibitors of F-

 Fig. 4.
-LEAK-state: Phosphorylation is arrested, J{P} = 0, and oxygen flux, $J{O_2,L}$, is controlled mainly by the proton leak, $J{H^+,neg,L}$, at maximum protonmotive force, $F{H^+,pos}$.
+LEAK-state: Phosphorylation is arrested, J{P} = 0, and catabolic oxygen flux, $J{kO_2,L}$, is controlled mainly by the proton leak, $J{mH^+neg,L}$, at maximum protonmotive force.
 See also Fig. 2 and 3.